GesangPJ/kasbon-js/README.md

 - _Build means it's safe to build the project_
 - _Preview means the build version still have bugs_

+### v1.0.7-BUILD

+- Working API URL from env
+- All page is working seamless
+- Next Build version is work like a charm

 ### v1.0.7-PREVIEW

 - Change API URL in frontend (client-side)